Nachtalb/nicotine-plugin-core/README.md

 ```

 Once you've built and opened the documentation you will find a guide on how to
-use this core step by step under `Installation`.
+use this core step by step under [Installation][installation-docs].
 Enjoy!

 ## Credits and Thanks